 Get more info on the Great Migration: Top 15 tips for cracking photos | Great Migration calendar: 12 months, 12 ways | Wanderlust's travel guide to the Great Migration

-Get more info on Bhutan: Discover the very best awe-inspiring treks and temples
+Get more info on Bhutan: Discover the best awe-inspiring treks and temples

-Sometimes, size matters.
-And there’s nothing bigger – nothing more slap-you-in-the-face, wobble-you-in-your-walking-boots awesome – than the high Himalaya.
-The entire range spans 2,400km, from Pakistan in the west to India in the east; much of it lords over 7,000m, some of it over 8,000m – a height not nearly approached elsewhere on the planet.
-Whether it’s in the distance from an Indian hill station, up-close on a trek through remote Ladakh or on the white-knuckle flight into Bhutan’s Paro airport, simply getting a glimpse of this range will take your breath away.
+There’s nothing bigger – nothing more wobble-you-in-your-walking-boots awesome – than the high Himalaya.
+The entire range spans 2,400km, from Pakistan in the west to India in the east; much of it lords over 7,000m, some of it over 8,000m – a height not approached elsewhere on the planet.

 Make it happen: Himalaya hub cities include Kathmandu, Lhasa, Islamabad, Paro, Delhi and Guwahati; take the train to Shimla from Delhi (via Kalka; approx 12 hours) for easily accessible views.

 Make it happen: The 200km from Swakopmund to the Ugab River is the National West Coast Tourist Recreational Area; no permits are required.
-Skeleton Coast National Park begins at the Ugab; the far north, between the Hoanib and Kunene rivers, can only be visited by fly-in tour. www.skeletoncoastsafaris.com
+Skeleton Coast National Park begins at the Ugab; the far north can only be visited by fly-in tour.

-Get more info on the Skeleton Coast: In William Gray's guide to the Namib Desert
+Get more info on the Skeleton Coast: William Gray's guide to the Namib Desert

 Make it happen: Etosha is a six-hour drive north of Windhoek.
 Three government camps within the park have floodlit waterholes for nighttime wildlife-viewing.

 Make it happen: Generally, May-October is best for bear-watching.
-If camping in bear country, obey the rules: clear up rubbish, keep food in a bear locker, never surprise or approach a bear.
+Obey the rules: clear up rubbish, keep food in a bear locker, never surprise or approach a bear.

 The Amazon has size and fame, but it’s in the Pantanal – Brazil’s lesser-known great green wilderness – that you’re more likely to meet the residents.
-Indeed, a lot lives in this vast wetland (most of it huge): giant otter, giant anteater, giant water lilies, huge caiman, umpteen birds.
+A lot lives in this vast wetland: giant otter, giant anteater, giant water lilies, huge caiman, umpteen birds.
 And jaguars, which – incredibly for this elusive cat – are regularly spotted.
-Simply driving along the road through the region can yield excellent wildlife sightings; stay at a lodge within the pantano (swamp) to make forays by 4WD, boat and on horseback, and you can expect a cawing, roaring, chirruping onslaught.

 Make it happen: In the north, the Transpantaneira Highway runs for 145km from Poconé (near Cuibá) to Porto Jofre; Campo Grande is the main access point for the southern areas of the Pantanal.

-Get more info on the Pantanal: With Lyn Hughes' guide to spotting jaguar
+Get more info on the Pantanal: Lyn Hughes' guide to spotting jaguar

-Sitting high on a hill at the end of a long valley, the Potala is one of the more arresting sights in the world.
-A quiet, solemn place, it acts as a poignant reminder that something fundamental has been missing from Tibetan life since the Dalai Lama fled in 1959.
-Jokhang Temple, in the centre of old Lhasa, is proof that the nation’s spiritual life still goes on.
+Jokhang Temple, in the centre of old Lhasa, is proof of the nation’s spiritual life.
 It’s a kaleidoscope of colourful prayer flags and trinket stalls where monks and farmers jostle for position on the pilgrim path that surrounds it.
 At its heart sits a temple where each morning crimson-robed monks chant in the glower of a thousand yak-butter candles.

 Make it happen: Trains run from Xining to Lhasa; journey time is around 24 hours.
 Overland tours run from Nepal.

-The volcanoes started it, and the Christians finished it off.
-Thirty million years ago, Turkey’s Anatolian plateau got carpeted in ash and lava, which eroded into a hallucinogenic landscape of knobbly basalt chimneys and stripy tabletop mountains.
-And then, around AD 600, early Christians on the hoof from the Arabs burrowed into the soft rock, creating underground homes, churches and monasteries.
+Around AD 600, early Christians burrowed into the Anatolian plateau's soft volcanic rock, creating underground homes, churches and monasteries.
 The result: a unique cultural adventure playground.
 Take a balloon ride to see the patchwork unfold beneath you.
 Or spend a night in your very own cave hotel.

 Make it happen: Kayseri is the gateway city – fly via Istanbul, or take the train.
 The laid-back village of Göreme is a good base for hikes and ballooning.